geniegeist/mathrepo-chipsplitting/index.rst

 Corresponding author of this page:

-Software used:
+Software used: The computations were performed using Python 3, with the libraries Cython and NumPy.
+The code was executed within a Jupyter Notebook environment.

-System setup used:
+System setup used: The analysis was run on a MacBook Pro (2023) equipped with an Apple M3 Pro processor and 36 GB of RAM, running macOS 15.5.

 License for code of this project page: MIT License (https://spdx.org/licenses/MIT.html)